clairefantastic/Leetcode/Tree/230. Kth Smallest Element in a BST/README.md

         - append the value of the root to the result array
         - call inOrder(root.right)
     - call inOrder(root)
-    - return the result array
+    - return the k - 1 th element in the result array

 Implement